CDonnerer/xgboost-distribution/README.rst

 ``XGBDistribution`` models, using the Boston Housing dataset and a normal distribution (similar hyperparameters).
-We note that while the performance of the two models is essentially identical, XGBDistribution is **50x faster** (timed on both fit and predict steps).
+We note that while the performance of the two models is essentially identical, XGBDistribution is **50x faster** (timed on both fit and predict steps):

-Note that the speed-up will decrease with dataset size, as it is ultimately limited by the natural gradient computation (via `LAPACK gesv`_).
-However, with 1m rows of data ``XGBDistribution`` is still 10x faster than ``NGBRegressor``.

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgboost-distribution/main/imgs/performance_comparison.png
           :align: center
           :width: 600px
           :alt: XGBDistribution vs NGBoost

+Note that the speed-up will decrease with dataset size, as it is ultimately limited by the natural gradient computation (via `LAPACK gesv`_).
+However, with 1m rows of data ``XGBDistribution`` is still 10x faster than ``NGBRegressor``.

 Full XGBoost features
 ======================